wissemchabchoub/ReutersScrapping/README.md

 ## 🧐 About <a name = "about"></a>

-In this project, we are scrapping artciles from Reuters Website discussing specific assets from the american market.
-This appraoch can be generalized to every other market and every othe asset or ticker.
+In this project, we are scrapping articles from Reuters Website discussing specific assets from the American market.
+This approach can be generalized to every other market and every other asset or ticker.

 ## 🎥 Repository Structure  <a name = "repo-struct"></a>